deladriere/euro-modules/Talko/readme.md

 Level high start the complete sound in trigger mode. (regardless of it's length)
 If the trigger switch is off, the gate will start the sound and hold it as long as the gate level stays up.
 Very useful to create crazy rhythms.
 ⚠️  It  needs a gate signal to produce any sound !
 No gate= no sound

 ####Trigger Switch

 Choose between trigger mode or loop mode.
 In trigger mode the speech has the priority and will complete before starting again on the new signal gate going high.
-⚠️ Changing Banks in trigger mode seems unresponsive because the change occurs only when the current speaking finishes.
 In loop mode the gate has the priority and the speech can be shopped by a low gate level or can be looped with a high gate level.

 #####Bend Switch